enwave64/lex_yacc_parser/README.txt

 Novel/Significant design decisions:
 	Lex and Yacc Compilers

-Extra Features:

 Known Deficiencies or Bugs:
 	Due to the language of lex and yacc, we were unable to produce the reason for an invalid statement.
+	Only one error message could be added to the rules in the Yacc file.
-	A blank line will produce an Invalid Statement.
+	A blank line will also produce an Invalid Statement.

 Lessons Learned:
 	Lex and Yacc Programming and programming style